Drug Dogs are reminders of similar

 to justify targeting an individual for an undercover sting operation.

-The government has always argued that it has the right
+The government has always argued that it has the

-agreed.
-However, cases opposing outrageous government conduct
+generally agreed.
+However, cases opposing outrageous government

+v.
 Texas, 2003 U.S. LEXIS 5013,*;123 S. Ct.
 2472; 156 L. Ed.
 2d 508;71 U.S.L.W.

 4574 (2003).
 According to Lawrence, U.S. adults have a privacy